Boussau/boussau.github.io/tutorials/M2_Tutorials/TP7_RelaxedClock/index.md

 # (all ages will be relative to the root)
 root_age.setValue(1.0)
 ```
-Altogether, we have specified a constrained dated tree, whose topology is fixed, and whose root is constrained to be at age 1.0.
+Altogether, we have specified a constrained dated tree, whose topology is fixed, and whose root is constrained to be at age $1.0$.
 On the other hand, the ages of the nodes will still be allowed to vary.
 These node ages will be determined by a compromise between the birth-death (or constant speciation-extinction) process, which is used here as a prior on divergence times, and the information obtained from the nucleotide sequences.

 Now that we have a tree, we can model the process of substitution along this tree.
 We first have to specify the absolute substitution rate (the speed of the molecular clock).
 This rate is unknown, so we will put a prior on it, which we want to be uninformative.
 Here, we use an exponential prior of mean 1:
 ```
 # we assume a strict molecular clock, of unknown rate
-clockrate ~ dnExponential(1.0)
+clockrate ~ dnuniform(0.0,10.0)
 ```
 Of note, a rough estimate of the age of primates is between 50 and 100 Myr, and the mutation rate per year in Humans is of the order of $10^{-9}$ per year, which gives us a rough estimate of $\sim 10^{-1}$ substitution over the total time span of the tree (100 Myr).
-Thus, an exponential of mean 1 will be safe (given that the true value is probably less than 1).
+Thus, our uniform prior on the rate of sequence evolution should be safe.

 Then, we specify the Tamura 92 nucleotide substitution process:
 ```
 # and a T92 process
-kappa ~ dnExponential(0.1)
+kappa ~ dnUniform(0.0,10.0)
 gamma ~ dnBeta(1.0, 1.0)
 Q := fnT92(kappa=kappa, gc=gamma)
 ```